meticulo3366/covid19-with-pulsar/README.md

 1. Set CPUs = 4
 1. Set Memory to at least 4GB
 1. Press the Apply & Restart button to make the changes.

-## Step 1: Make sure you have docker installed and running on your machine!

 ## Step 2: Create the network